The Role of Pure Milk in Green Economy and Islam

 In village life, an individual can lead a simple and fulfilling life, surrounded by natural beauty, fresh air, and wholesome food.
-In my district of Charsadda, several animal farms have been established, including well-known ones in Nisatta, Boobak, Sarfaraz Kalli, Anwar Khan Kalli, and Turlandi.
+In my district of Charsadda, several animal farms have been established, including well-known ones in Nisatta, Boobak, Sarfaraz Kalli, Abbas Khan Kalli, and Turlandi.
 These farms not only supply fresh and pure milk to the community but also provide an ethical and profitable livelihood for many families.
 This personal experience inspired me to write about milk, its nutritional and spiritual significance in Islam, and its role in promoting a green economy.
+The Nutritional Science of Milk

 Nutritional Importance of Pure Milk